taddison/personal-site/content/blog/2021/11/interesting-links---november-2021/index.md

 Scaling security across an organization is _hard_ - Clint Gibler's presentation [How to 10X your security](https://docs.google.com/presentation/d/1lfEvXtw5RTj3JmXwSQDXy8or87_BHrFbo1ZtQQlHbq0/view#slide=id.g6555b225cd_0_1069) is an excellent starting point (and probably covers stuff that most orgs won't even get to in their end-state).
 Clint also maintains the excellent infosec newsletter [tldrsec.com](https://tldrsec.com/), which reduces the firehose of infosec news to a ...slightly smaller firehose?

 A common criticism of most business books I read is _'that could have been a long-form article'_.
 Imagine my delight when I discovered [The Kool Aid Factory](https://koolaidfactory.com/), a site full of zines (in this instance: long-form articles) that cover various aspects of organizational design.
-In addition to having a tonne of thought provoking content, the site's filters allow you to focus on what matters to you (though I ended up devouring everything - no filters for me).
+In addition to having a tonne of content that will get you thinking, the site's filters allow you to focus on what matters to you (though I ended up devouring everything - no filters for me).

 From articles that resisted becoming books, to a presentation that resisted becoming a book - [Coordination Headwind - How organizations are like slime molds](https://komoroske.com/slime-mold/) covers the challenge of keeping an organization nimble as it grows.